-We’ve all seen the melted ice cream cake trend across social media (which I’m pretty sure is the brain child of the amazing Katherine Sabbath), and I love the idea!
+We’ve all seen the melted ice cream cake trend across social media (which I’m pretty sure is the brainchild of the amazing Katherine Sabbath), and I love the idea!
 To put my own spin on it, I wanted to make this orange dreamsicle cake.

-I grew up eating these each summer, and am a sucker for them to this day.
-Clearly this popsicle cake would have to be an orange creamsicle drip cake.
+I grew up eating orange creamsicles each summer and am a sucker for them to this day.

 I’ve made a ton of drip cakes with colorful white chocolate ganache drips in the past.